TanYa-Go/Movie-Quiz/README.md

 #### As a user, I would like to know the rules before I start playing.

 * **Plan**
-If a user doesn't know how to play the game, they should be able to click a 'How to Play' button to read the instructions.
+If a user doesn't know how to play the game, they should be able to click a 'Rules' button to read the instructions.

 * **Implementation**
-On the welcome screen, I've added a 'How to Play' button that triggers a modal.
+On the welcome screen, I've added a 'Rules' button that triggers a modal.
 When the modal opens you can see the steps on how to play the quiz.
 When you've read the instructions you can close the modal by clicking the "Got it!" button at the bottom or the "X" button at the top.
 When clicking either button, the modal closes and the user can start playing the game.